-- Overpressure Regulator Issues An improperly adjusted, damaged, or faulty over pressure regulator (OPR) can allow regular tank pressures (up to PRV set point) that are above the desired pressure level to pass to the engine.
-Refer to VT-0031 for proper adjusting procedures.
-Replace as necessary. - Long Park Times Due to the extremely low boiling temperature of LNG it will naturally boil inside of the tank.
-With long periods of non-use the tank pressure will continue to rise to the opening point of the primary relief valve.
-Operating the truck will consume the vapor pressure in the tank, and if operated to the economizer set-point, will reset the hold time to relief valve opening to 7-10 days. - Filling Issues High tank pressures can be created through improper filling, and hot filling tanks.
+- Long Park Times Due to the extremely low boiling temperature of LNG it will naturally boil inside of the tank.
+With long periods of non-use, the tank pressure will continue to rise to the opening point of the primary relief valve.
+Operating the truck will consume the vapor pressure in the tank, and if operated (causing the pressure to decrease) to the economizer set-point, will reset the hold time. - Filling Issues High tank pressures can be created through improper filling, and hot filling tanks.
 Follow proper filling procedures when filling a tank with LNG.
 Refer to VT-0013 & VT-0048 - Overfilling During normal filling, if the start button on the fuel station is continually pressed to try to "top-off" the tank the tank will overfill.
-When overfilled the tank has a very small expansion space to accommodate vapor from normal liquid boil-off.
+When overfilled, the tank has a very small expansion space to accommodate vapor from normal liquid boil-off.
 This small space and liquid boil-off will create high tank pressures.
-Operating the truck will lower tank pressures to normal operating pressures. - Hot filling Filling a hot tank (a hot tank is any tank that is being filled for the first time or has been empty of liquid for more than a few days) with extremely cold (-200°F) liquid will cause the liquid to boil rapidly.
+Operating the truck will lower the tank pressures to the normal operating pressures. - Hot filling Filling a hot tank (a hot tank is any tank that is being filled for the first time (or has been empty of liquid for more than a few days) with extremely cold (-129°C) liquid will cause the liquid to boil rapidly.
 This rapid boiling will cause pressure to build rapidly.
-Following VT-0013 will properly guide you through a hot fill procedure.
+Follow VT-0013 for proper hot fill procedure. - Faulty Economizer An economizer that remains closed when tank pressures rise above its set-point or has a clogged filter(s) will not allow the vapor in the tank to be consumed first as designed.
+This will result in tank pressures remaining high at all times, even after long driving periods, and the majority of the tanks liquid has been consumed.
+Refer to VT-0011 for economizer replacement.

-- Faulty Economizer An economizer that remains closed when tank pressures fall below its set-point, or has a clogged filter(s) will not allow the vapor in the tank to be consumed first as designed.
-This will result in tank pressures remaining high at all times even after long driving periods and the majority of the tanks liquid has been consumed.
-Refer to VT-0011 for economizer replacement. - Faulty 2psi Knuckle Check Valve A 2psi knuckle check valve that is stuck open will not allow the vapor in the tank to be consumed first as designed.
-This will result in tank pressures remaining high at all times even after the majority of the tank's liquid has been consumed.
-To replace the knuckle check valve the tank will need to be defueled per VT-0017.
-The knuckle check valve can be removed using P/N: 11188766 after removing the economizer J-tube and the elbow at the top end of the J-tube.
-When re-installing the check valve apply a single small drop of blue Loctite to the threads and tighten to just snug. - Faulty Primary &/or Secondary Valve Not relieving tank pressure as it builds above the relief valve setting will result in high tank pressure.
+- Faulty 0.1 bar Knuckle Check Valve A 0.14 bar knuckle check valve that is stuck open will not allow the vapor in the tank to be consumed first as designed.
+This may result in tank pressures remaining high at all times even after the majority of the tank's liquid has been consumed.
+To replace the knuckle check valve the tank will need to be de-fueled per VT-0017.
+The knuckle check valve can be removed using the knuckle check valve wrench (P/N: 11188766), after removing the economizer J-tube and the elbow at the top end of the J-tube.
+When re-installing the check valve apply a single small drop of red Loctite to the threads and tighten to just snug. - Faulty Primary and/or Secondary Relief Valve Not relieving tank pressure as it builds above the relief valve setting will result in high tank pressure.

-NOTE: A faulty relief valve can be a dangerous situation, and should be repaired immediately.
+NOTE: A faulty relief valve can be a dangerous situation and should be repaired immediately.
 Severe damage and personal harm can occur if a faulty relief valve is not repaired in a timely manner.